zeromaj/iota/README.md

 ## Current Run Information 📉
-1. **15B parameter** Llama-inspired architecture with uninterrupted residual flow (see paper for details)
+1. **1B parameter** Llama-inspired architecture with uninterrupted residual flow (see paper for details)
 2. **5 layers**, breaking the model into 5 distinct training sections (1 head, 1 tail, 3 body)

+## Future Run Information 📉
+1. Scaling the system to 15B, 50B, and 100B models
+2. More advanced compression techniques to speed up training

 ## Comprehensive Dashboard
 Visualizing the state of the network, the number of miners the number of layers, and general metrics is paramount to understanding the training process.
 We provide a comprehensive dashboard [here](https://iota.macrocosmos.ai/dashboard/mainnet)